doorkeeper-gem/doorkeeper/SECURITY.md

 1. Do NOT open up a GitHub issue with your report.
 Security reports should be kept private until a possible fix is determined.
-2. Send an email to Jon Moss, Doorkeeper's maintainer, at doorkeeper AT jonathanmoss.me.
+2. Send an email to Nikita Bulai at bulaj.nikita AT gmail.com or one of the others Doorkeeper maintainers listed in gemspec.
 You should receive a prompt response.
 3. Be patient.
 Since Doorkeeper is in a stable maintenance phase, we want to do as little as possible to rock the boat of the project.